Estimating spillovers using imprecisely measured networks: Latent Variable Model for Network Spillovers

 where $\overline{d}_{c} = \frac{\sum_{i=1}^N\widehat{\gamma}_{icd}^{(t+1)}d}{\sum_{i=1}^N\widehat{\gamma}_{icd}^{(t+1)}}$, $\overline{y}_{c} = \frac{\sum_{i=1}^N\widehat{\gamma}_{icd}^{(t+1)}y_i}{\sum_{i=1}^N\widehat{\gamma}_{icd}^{(t+1)}}$, $\overline{d^2}_{c} = \frac{\sum_{i=1}^N\widehat{\gamma}_{icd}^{(t+1)}d^2}{\sum_{i=1}^N\widehat{\gamma}_{icd}^{(t+1)}}$, and $\overline{dy}_{c} = \frac{\sum_{i=1}^N\widehat{\gamma}_{icd}^{(t+1)}dy_i}{\sum_{i=1}^N\widehat{\gamma}_{icd}^{(t+1)}}$.
 Note the similarly of our linear model estimators to those obtained from weighted least squares.
 Updates for the mismeasurement parameters $p$ and $q$ cannot be computed in closed form but can be solved for using a general optimizer such as \texttt{optim} in R. Estimates of the mean outcomes under each exposure condition (\ref{eq:mix estimate}) are functions of the model parameters and can be calculated accordingly.

 Given the likelihood (\ref{eq:complete loglikelihood}) is bounded and satisfies mild smoothness conditions, as well as sufficiently many runs of the EM algorithm, we should be able to find the global optima and obtain the MLE $\widehat{\Theta}_{EM} = \widehat{\Theta}_{MLE}$ \citep{mclachlan1988mixture}.
 We can consider the consistency of $\widehat{\Theta}_{MLE}$ under the scenario we had access to comparable experiments on many networks, and that the outcomes for each experiment arise from the mixture model (\ref{eq:loglikelihood}) with the same set of parameters $\Theta^*$.
 The major condition from \citet{wald1949note} needed to ensure consistency of $\widehat{\Theta}_{MLE}$ is the identifiability of the mixture model on a non-zero probability set of the subjects in these experiments.
 In the case of our linear model for the potential outcomes (\ref{eq:f linear}), consistency requires regular variation in the observed in-degrees and exposure conditions.
-Building off of Proposition 1, a sufficient condition for the consistencyhttps://www.overleaf.com/project/590a3b3efa78b09375b8ecf3 of $\widehat{\Theta}_{MLE}$ would be to observe infinitely many subjects with at least two distinct observed in-degrees $\tilde{d}$ under each observed exposure condition.
+Building off of Proposition 1, a sufficient condition for the consistency of $\widehat{\Theta}_{MLE}$ would be to observe infinitely many subjects with at least two distinct observed in-degrees $\tilde{d}$ under each observed exposure condition.

 While the EM algorithm does not provide standard errors and confidence intervals for our estimate $\widehat{\Theta}_{EM}$ and functions thereof (such as the mean outcome estimates), bootstrap methods have been used in the context of other mixture models to approximate these quantities \citep{basford1997standard}.
 In particular, we consider the parametric bootstrap, which consists of the following steps: \begin{enumerate} \item Generate samples $\{y^{(1)},y^{(2)},..,y^{(m)}\}$ from the fitted model given by (\ref{eq:loglikelihood}) with parameters $\widehat{\Theta}_{EM}$, holding the treatment assignment vector $t$ and observed network $\widetilde{G}$ fixed. \item Estimate $m$ sets of parameters $\{\widehat{\Theta}_{EM}^{(1)},\widehat{\Theta}_{EM}^{(2)},..,\widehat{\Theta}_{EM}^{(m)}\}$ using the EM algorithm on the generated samples $\{y^{(1)},y^{(2)},..,y^{(m)}\}$. \item Calculate Monte-Carlo estimates of the standard errors and/or confidence intervals for $\widehat{\Theta}_{EM}$ using the parameters estimates $\{\widehat{\Theta}_{EM}^{(1)},\widehat{\Theta}_{EM}^{(2)},..,\widehat{\Theta}_{EM}^{(m)}\}$. \end{enumerate}